November 17, 2020

 Here are some tips and alternatives to help you get the most out of the upcoming holidays, while keeping you and your loved ones safe:

 - Host a Virtual Holiday – Find the tech-savvy member of your family to hook up your smart TV, tablet, phone, or computer so that you can connect with family all over the world during your special event.

-- Chose a Safe Location – Outdoor gatherings with plenty of space to socially distance are ideal for reducing the spread.
+- Choose a Safe Location – Outdoor gatherings with plenty of space to socially distance are ideal for reducing the spread.
 It may be difficult to find an appropriate space during November and December, but if you want to meet in-person, it’s essential.
 In addition to social distancing, be sure to require mask wearing, proper hand-hygiene, and make sure the space is adequately ventilated.

 - Avoid a Potluck-Style Party – Identify one person to serve sharable items or have guests bring food and drinks for their household.
 It may seem unconventional, but researchers feel COVID-19 can spread by surfaces and objects, including utensils and food.
 If you share serving platters, designate a space for guests to wash hands before and after touching or eating food.